nventive/SkiaSharp/README.md

 To experiment with it, open the `SkiaSharpSource.sln` and build the `SkiaSharpSample.Wasm` project.

 This repository provides two packages:
-- `Uno.SkiaSharp.Wasm`, which provides basic SkiaSharp functionality
+- `Uno.SkiaSharp.Wasm` which provides basic SkiaSharp functionality
 - `Uno.SkiaSharp.Views` which provides the `SKXamlCanvas` control which enables software rendering support for iOS, Android and WebAssembly.

 ## Requirements